jpilch/repofinder/README.md

       config:
         entry-ttl: 600
    ```
-    where `<YOUR-TOKEN>` is your personal access token for the GitHub's API.
+   Where `<YOUR-TOKEN>` is your personal access token for the GitHub's API.

    You can also adjust the `app.config.entry-ttl` to change cache entry ttl, in the above example it's equal to 10 minutes (60 -> 1 minute).